UPMod/UPM/documentation/development/branching-release.md

 #### Branching

-* New features, bug fixes that are not a hotfix or other work will always be branched off `master` or another branch but never a `Hotfix branch`,`Version branch` or 'Release branch`.
+* New features, bug fixes that are not a hotfix or other work will always be branched off `master` or another branch but never a `Hotfix branch`,`Version branch` or `Release branch`.
 * Hotfixes are always branched off the `Release branch`
 * The release branch is never merged or deleted.
 Only master or hotfixes are allowed to merge into the `Release branch`.